eliojahaj/Balzac-for-Jekyll/_posts/2017-10-22-The_Architecture_of_Occupation_in_the_21st_Century.md

 location according to our own parameters such as zoom, size, annotations etc. We first collected and organized the langtitudes and longtitudes of a number of bases in the U.S. and abroad to serve as our testing sample.
 For this we used militarybases.com, which is not officially affiliated with any governemnt agencies.
 After compiling this data, we wrote the following simple python script to serve our testing purposes.
+A main challenge for our code moving forward, also based on our thencical skills, is integrating a csv file where all the coordinate information is stored, which can be used to automatically take satellite imagery of these locations.
+At this time, the following script is still quite manual.

 ```
 import urllib